Vicarious-Devices/Manual/[1] Reason.md

 3. **Given condition 1 and 2 are met, the majority of human experiences "engaging" with an intelligence will be in the form of autonomous agents embodied into a human form — as change is naturally resisted.**
    We will lead in this category.
 The question is not whether a transition to embodied intelligence will occur, but how quickly and by whose design.
 If done responsibly and with intention — these systems will transform education, medicine, and how enterprises both function internally and engage with the general public.
 Minimization of hardware will accelerate this.

-I considered and refined these assumptions over many late nights since March 2023 to try to refute my stances, and eventually determined they're at least not wrong.
+I considered and refined these assumptions over many late nights to try to refute my stances, and eventually determined they're, at minimum, not wrong.
 As a VC-backed (well-integrated yet still narrow in focus + nimble) startup company, leading this field would best limit the potential for a large multinational conglomerate with a presence on multiple continents to deploy an architecture such as that described in condition 2 [that could be stolen by](https://www.reuters.com/technology/cybersecurity/microsoft-says-it-caught-hackers-china-russia-iran-using-its-ai-tools-2024-02-14/) or otherwise reluctantly allowed to end up in the hands of hostile nations that have utilized AI [to push geopolitical agendas](https://www.theverge.com/2023/7/14/23794974/china-generative-ai-regulations-alibaba-baidu) or actively exploit AI [for abuses](https://www.latimes.com/opinion/story/2023-02-26/us-china-artificial-intelligence-uighurs-surveillance) to personal liberty and self-determination.
 Technologies such as that which we describe would set in motion a substantial accelerant in the mass adoption of modern intelligence; and we believe it must be developed and deployed for the benefit of all nations in a responsible context.
+We serve as stewards of the invention of the hologram.

 Additionally, we believe in addressing these assumptions we are unique in footing.
 The thesis is predicated on all points in regard to time; if any entity is to set first mover at preferable characteristics (early capitalization, narrow focus, non-chinese) it will need to be, without margin for failure, in late stages of hardware development at this point along the contemporary deployment curve of modern intelligence.
 In this respect, we consider the thesis best addressed by an entity as we are.